Brazil’s Cunha wins women’s Olympic marathon swimming

-TOKYO (AP) — Ana Marcela Cunha of Brazil won the women’s 10-kilometer Olympic marathon swimming event in Tokyo on Wednesday.
+TOKYO (AP) — Dodging leaping fish in Tokyo Bay and pressure on the lead, Ana Marcela Cunha kept her cool and finally won at the Olympics on her third try.

+The Brazilian claimed the women’s 10-kilometer marathon swimming event on Wednesday in 1 hour, 59 minutes, 30.8 seconds.

-Cunha touched first in 1 hour, 59 minutes, 30.8 seconds, finishing nine-tenths of a second ahead of defending champion Sharon van Rouwendaal of the Netherlands.
+Cunha finished nine-tenths of a second ahead of defending champion Sharon van Rouwendaal of the Netherlands.
 Van Rouwendaal took silver in 1:59.31.7.

-Cunha won her first medal in her third Olympics.
-She was 10th five years ago in Rio de Janeiro and fifth in the 2008 Beijing Games.
+Kareena Lee earned bronze in 1:59.32.5, giving Australia its first medal in marathon swimming.
+Lee got hit in the chest by one of the fish.

+“I didn’t know what it was at first and I was like, ‘Whoa,’” she said.

+Neither the heat and humidity nor the marine life fazed Cunha.
+Quite a change from her first Olympics as a 16-year-old in Beijing.

+She was dazzled by meeting Americans Michael Phelps and Kobe Bryant, along with star Brazilian swimmer Cesar Cielo, and finished 10th in the debut of marathon swimming.
+Cunha didn’t qualify in 2012 and was 10th five years ago in Rio de Janeiro.

-“We arrived here wanting, as much as you can, this medal,” Cunha said.
-“I said to my coach to win this race will be very difficult for my opponents because I want it so hard, so much, and I’m really well prepared.”
+“We arrived here wanting, as much as you can, this medal,” she said.
+“I said to my coach to win this race will be very difficult for my opponents because I want it so hard, so much, and I’m really well-prepared.”

 American Haley Anderson finished sixth and her teammate, Ashley Twichell, was seventh.

 Cunha and Twichell traded the lead through the first five laps before the American dropped to fourth.

+“That’s where I’m the most comfortable swimming,” Twichell said of leading three laps.
+“I felt really strong.”

 Leonie Beck of Germany moved into first ahead of Cunha on Lap 6, when the top eight swimmers broke away from the field.
 They swam in parallel groups of four, with the Brazilian soon taking over the lead for good and slapping the overhead timing device to clinch the gold.

 “We are Latin people; we are hot, we are emotional people,” Cunha said, “so I had to be very cold mentally in the race to be focused.
 I knew I was prepared for that.”

-Sporting green-and-yellow hair resembling the colors of Brazil’s flag, Cunha smiled and signaled No. 1 after getting out of the water.
+Sporting green-and-yellow hair — two of the colors on the Brazilian flag — Cunha smiled and signaled No. 1 after getting out of the water.

 After putting the medal around her neck, Cunha set down her bouquet on the podium and saluted the flag with her right hand.
 She later took a playful bite out of her medal.